domaindrivendev/Swashbuckle.WebApi/README.md

 Swashbuckle
 =========
-Seamlessly adds a [Swagger](https://developers.helloreverb.com/swagger) to WebApi projects!
-Uses a combination of ApiExplorer and Swagger/Swagger-UI to provide a rich discovery and documentation experience for consumers.
+Seamlessly adds a [swagger](https://developers.helloreverb.com/swagger) to WebApi projects!
+Uses a combination of ApiExplorer and swagger/swagger-UI to provide a rich discovery and documentation experience for consumers.

 The library comes packaged with the neccessary UI components including HTML files, JavaScript and CSS.
 This reduces unnecessary noise and maintenance in your WebApi project, leaving you free to focus on building an awesome API!

 And that's not all ...

 Once you have a Web API that can describe itself in Swagger, you've opened the treasure chest of Swagger-based tools including a client generator that can be targetted to a wide range of popular platforms.
-See [Swagger-Codegen](https://github.com/wordnik/swagger-codegen) for more details.
+See [swagger-codegen](https://github.com/wordnik/swagger-codegen) for more details.

 **Core Features:**

-* Auto-generated swagger according to the Swagger 1.2 spec
+* Auto-generated swagger according to the swagger 1.2 spec
 * Seamlessly embeds swagger-ui into your service
 * In addition to the basic spec, also generates swagger data-type/model descriptions
-* Support for polymorphic, complex models using the "subTypes" property
+* Optional support for describing polymorphic models using the "subTypes" property
-    * Currently no swagger-ui support see https://groups.google.com/forum/#!topic/swagger-swaggersocket/kE4bL1xkSoQ
+    * Currently no UI support see https://groups.google.com/forum/#!topic/swagger-swaggersocket/kE4bL1xkSoQ
 * Extensibility hooks for customizing the generated spec AND the swagger-ui

 Getting Started